 - We are MOST interested in focused, specialty or dedicated collections of materials in all formats, any genre or artist — jazz, blues, techno, bluegrass, truck driving LPs, R&B 45s, hardcore, surf, Japanese punk, early Sun singles, bootlegs, foreign releases, picture discs, white label copies, and signed recordings.

-- We will love you even more if you can drop things off here on White St. Pickups of large collections can be arranged.
+- We will love you even more if you can drop things off upstate.
+Pickups of large or exceptional collections can be arranged.

-- We are NOT a dumpster.
+- ARC IS NOT A DUMPSTER.
 If material is misrepresented we reserve the right to reject a collection and dispose of any way we deem appropriate.
 Please make sure the count and characterization of what you want to donate is as accurate as possible.

 - Once accepted by ARC, materials become the sole property of ARC and shall be recorded as an unrestricted gift and are not returnable.